OrigamiOSTribute/Steam/README.md

 **TODO: Make instructions :)**

 ## Getting Started
-- The first time you launch the client, you will need to connect your steam account.
+- The first time you launch the client, you will need to connect your Steam account.
 Simply follow the instructions provided in the client to do so.
 - After you have done that it may take a while for all your data to become available.
-Whilst you are waiting for that, head into the settings, click the `Downloads` tab, and add all the directories where your steam games are installed.
+Whilst you are waiting for that, head into the settings, click the `Downloads` tab, and add all the directories where your Steam games are installed.
 - **NOTE: You have to add at least one directory that has the `steam.exe` executable in it.
 (For example, if your `steam.exe` is located at `C:\Program Files\Steam\steam.exe` you should add the `C:\Program Files\Steam` directory)**
 - **NOTE: Do not add the `steamapps/common` directory.
 Instead, simply add the `Steam` directory which contains the sub-directories `steamapps/common`**